gschiralli/WEB422-Rest-Inn-API/README.md

 ## Summary

-A RESTful API that allows adminstator to create, read, edit and delete properties.
+A RESTful API that allows administrator to create, read, edit and delete properties.
 Also allows to create and read customers.

 ## Production Link : https://intense-spire-46577.herokuapp.com/